Mission & History

 Jericho Bay Lobster Skiff

-Hand-built by the SBCSA Boatbuilding class, this brand new skiff is built with strip planked cedar with WEST SYSTEM epoxy and glass both inside and out.
+Hand-built by the SBCSA Boatbuilding class, this brand new skiff is built with strip planked cedar with WEST SYSTEM epoxy and fiberglass both inside and out.
 It features a mahogany transom, ash gunwales and cypress seats and trim.

 Contact Joe Parker (email@example.com) for more information and to set up a showing.